mozilla/gcp-ingestion/docs/architecture/overview.md

   1. Produce `normalized_` variants of select attributes
   1. Inject `normalized_` attributes at the top level and other select attributes into a nested `metadata` top level key in `payload`
-- Should deduplicate messages based on the `document_id` attribute using `Cloud MemoryStore`
+- Should deduplicate messages based on the `uri` attribute
   - Must ensure at least once delivery, so deduplication is only "best effort"
-  - Should delay deduplication to the latest possible stage of the pipeline to minimize the time window between an ID being marked as seen in `Republisher` and it being checked in `Decoder`
 - Must send messages rejected by transforms to a configurable error destination
   - Must allow error destination in BigQuery